 His voice was rough and harsh, as if he'd been crying.

 "Fuck you, fuck you, fuck you!"

-His words tumbled out in a slurred fashion.
 The girl sat up in her bed, staring at the screen in bewilderment.
-Something about his words triggered a flashback for her.
+His words triggered a certain flashback for her.

 "Mason!"
 Sheila exclaimed, flabbergasted.
 "Is that you?"

 "And the fucking prize goes to - hic -"

 "Why do you care?"
 He spat out, his words laced with resentment.
 "You don't give a shit about me."